jumpycalm/pn532-cloner/README.md

 This project is based on the famous [libnfc](https://github.com/nfc-tools/libnfc) project as the backend to drive the NXP PN532 chip.
 Much of the higher-level application code is based on the [mfoc-hardnested](https://github.com/nfc-tools/mfoc-hardnested) project.

-The aim of this project is to provide a cost-effective way to make duplicating MIFARE Classic, MIFARE Ultralight, as well as NTAG tags easy on Windows and macOS.
+This project aims to provide a cost-effective way to make duplicating MIFARE Classic, MIFARE Ultralight, as well as NTAG tags easy on Windows and macOS.

 # Supported hardware

 Only NXP PN532 board via UART to USB interface is supported.
 The PN532 boards are widely available from all the major online retailers.
 If you buy one of the boards without a USB port, you will need to buy a UART to USB cable as well (also available via all major online retailers).
 I also have the PN532 boards with a CH340 UART to USB interface built-in for sale.
 The PN532 boards I carry have USB-C ports on them.
-Please note, the widely available ACR122 reader is not supported due to ACR122 does not use UART to USB interface.
+Please note, that the widely available ACR122 reader is not supported due to ACR122 does not use UART to USB interface.

 # Supported operating system